 Analyzing Financial Statements

-Ron has over twenty five years in credit management in the clothing, door and window manufacturing, wine and now the medical device industry.
+Ron has over thirty years in credit management in the clothing, door and window manufacturing, wine, the medical device industry, and now direct mailing.
 He holds a BS in Accounting and has received his certification in credit and finance from the Amos Tuck business school at Dartmouth University.
-Ron has been in instructor for NACM for 18 years teaching both the CAP and ACAP classes helping over 150 credit people prepare for their credit designations.
-Ron is currently the Credit Manager at CooperVision Inc, a $2B Global medical device company.
-Ron has been honored with the following awards for his efforts in giving back to the credit community; NACM National instructor of the year 2010, Credit Executive of Upstate NY in 2011 and the NACM CCE award of Excellence in 2013.He has a passion for his profession and is continually looking to share his knowledge so other can grow theirs.
+Ron has been an instructor for NACM for 21 years teaching both the CAP and ACAP classes helping over 150 credit people prepare for their credit designations.
+Ron is currently the Director of Credit and payment solutions at Mspark Inc.

 Who Should Attend

 - Credit analysts

 - Credit Managers

 If you have audited financial statements and you are trying to do one of the following: Approve a loan for them, looking to acquire them, looking to apply for a job at that company, or set them up with a line of credit then you need to attend this session.
 In this webinar, you will learn how to read a Balance sheet, an income statement, and a statement of Cash flows which will give you a good insight into the strength and weaknesses of the company.

 From the financial statements, you will also learn what ratios you need to pull from which statement, what the ratios mean, and how to use them in helping with your decision.
 You will then learn how to write up all your findings in a summary to present to management and determine a line of credit or loan amount if you determine they are creditworthy.